cyclosproject/ng-swagger-gen/README.md

   section, will generate a corresponding `<model>.example.ts` file, exporting a function called `get<Model>Example()`, which will return the data present in the example section.
+- `defualtProtocol`: When the Swagger descriptor 'schema' property is null or empty the protocol will be assigned this value, otherwise    the first schema will be used.
+Note: you must supply the schema postfix IE `HTTP://`.
+Defaults to relative path `//`.

 ### Configuration file example
 The following is an example of a configuration file which will choose a few